ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-2.md

 con.commit()
 ```

-Now we need to declare a few functions to work with database.
+Now we need to declare a few functions to work with the database.

-`add_user` function will be used to insert new users into database.
+`add_user` function will be used to insert new users into the database.
 ```python
 def add_user(uid):
     # new user always have balance = 0